that includes you!

 An excellent method to make your muscles strong and lean.
 Using weights are more effective at burning fat than anything else.
 Resistance exercise is very beneficial to long-term muscle and bone strength.
 If you are a newcomer you will need some advice or an induction so you can use the equipment safely.
 Recovering back pain sufferers had best avoid steppers, pec-decks, and rowing machines.

 If you have an injured area do not exercise it, get it fixed and then exercise.
 Other areas can be exercised while a localised injury is left out of the routine. (e.g. if you have a tennis elbow this need not stop you doing aerobic and lower limb exercises).
 Stretching exercises are routinely taught in gyms.

-Stretch after each piece of equipment the muscle you just used – this encourages muscle lengthening and discourages bulking up of muscle.
+Stretch after each piece of equipment – this encourages muscle lengthening and discourages bulking up of muscle.
 Ideally attend every other day for about 6 weeks, thereafter maintain your gains by going weekly or more if you like it.
 We offer a free assessment in our in house 1-2-1 gym after a course of chiropractic treatment.
 Gym work can help prevent the recurrence of core muscle weakness that may lead to back pain.

 Step 4 Exercise classes:

 Yoga, Tai Chi, dance, Pilates, body balance, Chi Gung or similar can form a vital part of your health and well being program; they help us develop co-ordination, balance and suppleness.
 I have placed gym or personal training before classes in priority because most classes do not offer resistance exercise, i.e. weights which are vital to long-term bone and muscle density.
 Classes, led by a suitably qualified and experienced teacher, are however very suitable for maintaining general strength and suppleness.
 I recommend keeping up one session in the gym even if you mainly choose to do classes.

 Steps 5 to 8: Other sports from fun to competition